What Home Inspections Really Reveal About Texas Homes

 So while electrical issues aren’t unique to Texas, inspectors here often focus more on system capacity, modification history, and installation quality because those factors tend to have a bigger impact on safety, insurance, and future upgrades.

-Windows and Insulation: Comfort, Efficiency, and Monthly Cost
+Windows and Insulation: Energy Efficiency and Comfort Issues

 Windows are often mentioned in inspection reports, and while they are not always treated with the same urgency as a roof or foundation issue, they still play an important role in overall home performance.